Q. Who is ehail.ca?

 Q. When does my Hail Insurance policy expire?

-Your policy will expire at 12 noon standard time on October 15th or when the crop has been harvested which ever comes first.
+Your policy will expire at midnight standard time on October 31st or when the crop has been harvested which ever comes first.

 Q. Does my Hail Insurance Policy cover any other perils?